 Level II Code: I17B Salary Band: K

-This is the career level of this job family where employees are assigned responsibilities for a full range of investigations and inspections related to solving crimes committed in a correctional facility, the apprehension of escapees, violations of agency policies and background investigations on new employees.
+This is the career level of this job family where employees are assigned responsibilities for a full range of investigations and inspections related to solving crimes committed in a correctional facility, the apprehension of escapees, and violations of agency policies.
 Responsibilities may include providing training and assistance to new agents in the completion of various requirements.
 Employees at this level perform work on high profile cases of wide scope and that are complex in nature.
 Polygraph examinations are also conducted by employees assigned to this level within the Department of Corrections.